-The Center on Global Energy Policy's Women in Energy program is organizing a tour of the Phillips 66 Bayway Refinery in Linden, NJ.
+The Center on Global Energy Policy's Women in Energy program organized a tour of the Phillips 66 Bayway Refinery in Linden, NJ.

 The Bayway Refinery has approximately 800 employees and processes mainly light, low-sulfur crude oil (crude capacity: 258,000 barrels per day).
 Crude oil is supplied to the refinery by tanker from Canada and West Africa, and U.S.-advantaged crude is supplied through a combination of rail and marine transport.